 Advanced Surgical Associates/Banner Health

 JCP declares that he has no competing interests.

-Dr Michael Cripps and Dr Jeffrey Perumean would like to gratefully acknowledge Dr Michaela West and Dr Gary An, previous contributors to this monograph.
-MW and GA are authors of a reference cited in this monograph.
+Dr Michael Cripps and Dr Jeffrey Perumean would like to gratefully acknowledge Dr Michaela West and Dr Gary An, previous contributors to this topic.
+MW and GA are authors of a reference cited in this topic.

 Orlando Regional Medical Center

-MLC is an author of a number of references cited in this monograph.
+MLC is an author of a number of references cited in this topic.
 MLC is a member of the World Society of the Abdominal Compartment Syndrome.

 BDK declares that he has no competing interests.

 Use of this content is subject to our disclaimer